rasutt/CaPow/README.md

 #### Files and folders

--   things_to_do.R - Old list of things to do.
-Should merge with this readme.
+-   things_to_do.txt - List of things to do.

 -   CaPow_App folder - The app.